If you’re on constant lookout for new adventure and enjoy a healthy dose of adrenaline in your bloodstream, then canyoning is a must.

 Home to some of the world’s best surf and to a great canyoning adventure, Raglan is every adrenaline junkie’s dream.
 Book a trip with Raglan Rock and you’ll find yourself on one exhilarating adventure.
 Covered by native bush, Mt Karioi canyon follows a fresh water stream.
 Here, you’ll find yourself abseiling cascading waterfalls and jump over volcanic boulders and into deep pools.

 Got the bug?
-Here's stunning New Zealand lakes to visit at least once.
+Here's some stunning New Zealand lakes to visit at least once.

 Image credit: CanyoNZ, Abel Tasman Canyons, Deep Canyon, Canyon Explorers, CanyoNZ